 Our public library funding programs include:

 - The Public Libraries Funding Program provides annual funding for library operations.

-The Living Libraries Infrastructure Program assists councils to meet the needs of their communities through the funding of public library infrastructure projects.
+- The Living Libraries Infrastructure Program assists councils and regional library corporations meet the needs of their communities through the funding of public library infrastructure projects.

-This Premiers' Reading Challenge Book Fund provides funding to public libraries for the purchase of books and other materials to support children undertaking the annual Premiers' Reading Challenge.
+- The Premiers' Reading Challenge Book Fund provides funding to public libraries for the purchase of books and other materials to support children and young people undertaking the annual Premiers' Reading Challenge.